sdBrinkmann/HPFilter.jl/README.md

 HPFilter.jl
 =====================

-HPFilter.jl is a Julia module that implements the Hodrick-Prescott (HP) filter as well as the its generalization generally known as Whittaker-Henderson smoothing, in this package named bohl_filter after its first inventor George Bohlmann.
+HPFilter.jl is a Julia module that implements the Hodrick-Prescott (HP) filter as well as its generalization, generally known as Whittaker-Henderson smoothing, in this package named bohl_filter after its first inventor George Bohlmann.

 In addition this module tries to implement also more novel approaches, so far the boosted HP Filter based